exaithrg/ghrvimrc/README.md

 # Vimrc Repo

+**IMPORTANT NOTICE: This repository is out of maintenance, please check [dotfiles](https://github.com/njughr/dotfiles) for the latest updates.**

 **my vim configurations and more**

 u can find the most popular vim plugins on **[VimAwesome](https://vimawesome.com/)**

 ## vim shortcuts

+> Stick with it because I'd say that in about 20 hours of programming using a new editor you'll be back to the same speed at which you programed using your old tool and then after that the benefits will start, and you'll get faster and faster as you learn more.
+>
+> Once this becomes muscle memory you can basically **edit files at the speed at which you think**.

 ```css
 hjkl "move the cursor"